jcheng2020-github/vexServo-for-a-claw-with-Vex-2-Wire-Motor-393-control/README.md

 The white pin of the VEX Motor Controller 29 is for a control signal.

-Setting the gripper to catch state manually is required initally.
+Setting the gripper to catch state manually is required initially.

 The circuit for the example Arduino Uno sketch in the Servo.ino file is as shown below: